 To improve our visa application service the Swedish Embassy cooperates with VFS Global.

 VFS Global charge a service fee per application (over and above the visa fee).
-Visa applications can be submitted in both Beijing and Shanghai.

 Visit the VFS Global website for the application centre’s address, opening hours and for other practical information.